davidrmiller/neural2d/README.md

     layer2 size 16x16 from layer1
     output size 1x10 from layer2

-Then run neuron2d-gui and experiment with the parameters until the net is adequately trained, then save the weights in a file for later use.
+Then run neuron2d (optionally with the web browser interface) and experiment with the parameters until the net is adequately trained, then save the weights in a file for later use.

-Or execute the console program directly, specifying the topology, input data, and weights filenames, like this:

-    ./neuron2d topology.txt inputData.txt weights.txt

-The weights file will be written with the network connection weights after the net has been successfully trained.

-If you run the GUI program, you can change the network parameters from the GUI while the neural2d program is running.
-If you run the neural2d console program directly, there is no way to interact with it while running.
+If you run the web interface, you can change the global parameters from the GUI while the neural2d program is running.
+If you run the neural2d console program without the GUI interface, there is no way to interact with it while running.
 Instead, you'll need to examine and modify the parameters in the code at the top of the files neural2d.cpp and neural2d-core.cpp.

 The 2D in neural2d<a name="2D"></a>
 ------------------